PearlCxndy/Umwelt/README.md

 ### 7. Projection Mapping</br>

+To improve the immersive experience, we intended to project images onto a physical box we built.
 We tried MadMapper to do the projection mapping.
-The setup went perfectly but since the MadMapper trial version adds a watermark, we planned to get a license from CCI for usage during our final playtest.
-Howeve
+The setup went perfectly but since the MadMapper trial version adds a watermark, we were not able to use it.
+Therefore, we decided switch to Touchdesigner.
+We used an external package for Touchdesigner [**KlakSyphon**](https://github.com/keijiro/KlakSyphon?tab=readme-ov-file), to enable the communication between Unity and Touchdesigner.

-To improve the immersive experience, we intended to project images onto a physical box we built.
-First, we looked at ways to link Unity to projection tools and came upon [**KlakSyphon**](https://github.com/keijiro/KlakSyphon?tab=readme-ov-file), and effectively tested it using MadMapper.
-The setup went perfectly,

 &nbsp;&nbsp;&nbsp;&nbsp;**Challenges and Refinements**